Some are vast, sandy expanses; others tiny and tucked away – Halong Bay’s beaches are, without doubt, among the area’s top highlights.

 Despite its pristine beauty, very few people know about Ban Chan Beach, and fewer still make the journey over to it.

-Travelers looking for some peace and quiet within Halong’s vast landscape will undoubtedly be drawn to Ban Chan, and what with the powdery white sand, the crystalline water, and the towering limestone outcroppings standing guard on either side, it’s hard not to be captivated by this place.
+Travellers looking for some peace and quiet within Halong’s vast landscape will undoubtedly be drawn to Ban Chan, with the fine white sand, the crystalline water, and the towering limestone outcroppings standing guard on either side, it’s hard not to be captivated by this place.

 Sitting 22km away from the tourist wharf, Ba Trai Dao belongs to Halong’s less-visited neighbour, Lan Ha Bay.

 The beach is nestled into a nook of Ba Trai Dao Island, and is sheltered away from the weather, as well as the crowds.

 Sometimes referred to as “Three Peaches Beach”, because of the ‘peach-like’ appearance of the surrounding rock formations, Ba Trai Dao Beach is laden in ancient folklore.